microsoft/devops-for-windows-apps/README.md

             MsixPackageDisplayName: MyWPFApp (Prod)
 ```

 The application is signed during the packaging step.
-Because best practices recommend against storing signing certificates in the Git repository, the .pfx file is encrypted using [Gpg4win](https://www.gpg4win.org/thanks-for-download.html).
+Because best practices recommend against storing signing certificates in the Git repository, the .pfx file is encrypted using [Gpg4win](https://www.gpg4win.org/thanks-for-download.html) prior to adding it to the repo.

 In the workflow, we use [Chocolatey Package Manager](https://chocolatey.org/) to download gpg4win to the build agent, then use the shell to decrypt the .pfx, using the secret passphrase stored in the GitHub secrets to decrypt the file.